top of page

 2532432_Briguet_Robin_Freeski copie_edited.jpg

 I began freeskiing in 2011.
 This sport really got me because of its freedom and creativity.
-8 years ago, I started to focus on halfpipe.
-I’ve consequently been integrated into the A team of Swiss Freeski.
+In 2016, I started to focus on halfpipe.
+I’ve consequently been integrated into the B team of Swiss Freeski.
 I began working at the Golf-Club Crans-sur-Sierre for my compulsory business school internship in 2018 and I still work there, however I am only employed in the summertime as the Golf-Club closes early november for the winter.
 It gives me the opportunity to train during the whole winter season and to take part in both national and international contests.

 With Swiss Freeski, I go to a lot of training camps and contests so I can work my way up to be challenging the best skiers.
 During the last seasons, I’ve been featured in numerous articles in regional newspapers such as : le Nouvelliste, Le Journal de Sierre and SkiActu.
 Before the 2018 Olympics, the Swiss television (RTS) produced a short documentary about my trainings and ambitions that has been aired twice.
 Achieving great results during the 2017-18 season, I went to PyeongChang for the Olympics.
 This experience brought me confidence and a better perception of my skills.